csc-training/esiwace-summerschool-2024/B1/L1/docs/Classical_NWP.md

 - Ideal training dataset for ML models

-# Part 3: What are Earth System Models (ESMs)
+# Part 4: What are Earth System Models (ESMs)

-# Earth System Models (1)
+# Earth System Models
 - How do these differ from a numerical weather prediction model?

-# Earth System Models (2)
+# Earth System Models
-- Includes all aspects of the Earth system -  physical, chemical and biological processes
+- Includes all aspects of the Earth system - physical, chemical and biological processes – not just the atmosphere
 - Includes the global carbon cycle, dynamic vegetation, atmospheric chemistry, ocean bio-geo-chemistry and ice sheets
 - Many different sub-models that are coupled together - massive amount of code!
 - These models participate in CMIP (Coupled Model Intercomparison Project)
+- Atmospheric part is the same dynamics + physics (and sometimes even the same code) as NWP models

-# Earth System Models (3)
+# Earth System Models - feedbacks
 - Allow for complex feedbacks to be modelled
 - Two examples:
 	- increasing CO_2 emissions -> increased temperatures -> sea ice loss -> increased albedo -> increased temperatures
 	- increased temperatures -> more biogenic emissions from vegetation -> potentially more aerosol -> more CCN -> diffreent cloud properties

 - many more feedbacks exist!

 # EC-Earth
 <div class="column">